appelmar/gdalcubes_cpp/doc/docs/R.md

 ```

 ## Getting started
-The package includes a vignette that illustrates the basic concepts and funcitonality on a small (a few hundred megabytes) MODIS dataset (see `vignettes/getting_started.Rmd`).
+The package includes a vignette that illustrates the basic concepts and funcitonality on a small (< 1 GB) MODIS dataset (see `vignettes/getting_started.Rmd`).